 | Significantly behind | -20% or more | Aggressive discounting, open all availability, last-minute deals |

 Pacing compares your current forward-looking bookings (reservations on the books for future dates) to where you were at the same point last year.
-If you have 18 nights booked for next month compared to 14 at this time last year, you are pacing 29% ahead.
+If you have 18 nights booked for next month compared to 14 at this time last year, you are pacing 29% ahead — a clear signal that demand is stronger and rates can rise.

 A pacing report shows future booked nights or revenue compared to the same future period measured at the same point in the prior year.
-Pacing ahead means demand is stronger; pacing behind means you may need to adjust pricing or marketing to catch up.
+Pacing ahead means demand is stronger; pacing behind means you may need to adjust pricing or reduce minimum stays to stimulate bookings before those dates close.

-If you are pacing ahead of last year, consider raising rates for remaining available dates since demand is strong.
-If pacing behind, consider lowering rates or reducing minimum stays to stimulate bookings.
-Pacing gives you an early warning system to adjust strategy before it is too late.
+If you are pacing ahead of last year, raise rates on remaining available dates — demand is strong enough to absorb the increase.
+If pacing behind, lower rates or open shorter minimum stays early enough to compete for bookings.
+Pacing gives you an early warning system to act before vacant nights become permanently lost revenue.

 Stay ahead of the curve